Media Systems¶

 /etc/darkice.cfg

-, or Simple copy and paste:
+, or Simply copy and paste:

 sed -i "/^device[[:blank:]]/c\device = hw:$(arecord -l | mawk -F'[ :]' '/card/{print $2;exit}'),0" /etc/darkice.cfg

-We created a systemd
+We create systemd

-systemctl -l status darkice
+systemctl status darkice

 http://<your.IP>:8000

-- Admin user =
+- Admin user:

 admin

-- Relay password =
+) - Relay password:

 This is disabled by default.